Septic Tank Services: Frequently Asked Questions (FAQs)

 Is it okay to use the garbage disposal?

-Can rain impact my septic?
+Can rain impact my septic system?

 What's the best way to book services with Skips?